gearglow/ReptiliaWithATwist/The List.md

 "An 'air from ze 'head of my grandmuzzer, a full-blooded veela," Fleur finished.

 "Quite.
 I've never used veela hair myself, of course.
 I find it to be rather temperamental, but I imagine it _would_ suit you given the family relation.
 Lovely workmanship as well.
-Beauvais?"
+Beauvais family?"

 Fleur nodded.
+"Valentina."

 Ollivander waved the wand, and with a muttered spell a bouquet of roses sprouted from the end.
 He handed both the bouquet and the wand to Fleur, who took them and stepped back.